 Do we think that Jesus would reflect on their teachings in all ways, yet abandon the venerated process of offering to God and praising God's Names?

 Certainly not.
 Jesus embraced their teachings, one and all.
-While he might not have been involved in the slaughter of animals - as it was not required for sustenance during his time - Jesus nevertheless offered his foodstuffs to God just as his predecessors did.
+While he might not have been involved in the slaughter of animals - as it was not required for sustenance during his era - Jesus nevertheless offered his foodstuffs to God just as his predecessors did.

 And once an offering is made, the offered food becomes spiritualized.
 It becomes holy because it has been offered to God: